Matsemann/matsemanns-streetview-tools/README.md

 Commands:
   image
   pipeline
+  google
 ```
 Run with `--help` to see more details, for instance `uv run cli.py image --help` which lists the image commands,
-and then `uv run cli.py image nadir --help` for more details on using the specific sub command.
+and then `uv run cli.py image nadir --help` for example for more details on using the specific sub command.

 ### Pipeline
 Main usage of this tool.
 It takes as input a JSON file close to the video files being worked on